-Sign Language Scriptures for the Deaf Community
+Sign Language Scriptures for Deaf Communities

 Scripture Access Today

-Scripture Access & Engagement
+Scripture Access and Engagement

 The DBL is owned and maintained by United Bible Societies in partnership with other Bible agencies and with the support of the Every Tribe Every Nation alliance.
 It makes the Bible accessible by providing Scripture texts to the public through partners such as BibleSearch and YouVersion.